apo11o-M/MCAerial_Mod/src/README.md

 # MCAerial Mod Documentation
-This is the documentation for the MCAerial Mod.
-It will explain the concept of Minecraft and Forge
+This is the documentation for the MCAerial Mod, Minecraft, and Forge.

+It's intention is a note for myself as I learned & progress throughout minecraft modding, and it captures my best explanations and practices on those topics.

 I also posted some of the most helpful guides and tutorials I found throughout the internet in the bottom of this page.
 Be sure to check them out!!

-## Concepts
-### Sides
+## Sides
-Here's [Grey's very helpful explanation](http://greyminecraftcoder.blogspot.com/2013/10/client-server-communication-using.html) on the client and server division.

-Note: you can skip this part if you just want to add some blocks and items to minecraft as it doesn’t interfere with the server side.
+The minecraft code can be divided into two "sides" - Client and Server
+  - The Server side is responsible for running the game logic (mob spawning, weather, updating inventories, health, AI, etc), maintaining the master copy of the world - updating the blocks and entities based on packets received from the client, and sending updated information to all the clients.
+  - The Client side is primarily responsible for reading input from the player and for rendering the screen.

+In a minecraft single player world, there is one server and one client both running in your computer.
+In multiplayer mode, there is one server but with multiple clients(players) connect to it.

+In order to distinguish between client and server, you use the boolean check `world.isRemote` to check sides.
+If the field is `true`, the world is currently running on the logical client.
+If the field is `false`, then the world is running on the logical server.

+Now you may ask: *why do we need to check the sides?*

+It's because we have to ensure that the game logic and other mechanics only runs on the server side, such as damaging the player every time they walk on your block, or have your machine process dirt into diamonds.
+Applying game logic to the client side could cause desynchronization (ghost entities, desynchronized stats, etc) in the lightest case, and crashes in the worst case.

+More details can be found on [here](http://greyminecraftcoder.blogspot.com/2013/10/client-server-communication-using.html).

-### Initialization
+## Initialization
-During startup, Forge will call your mod several times to add new blocks, items, read configuration files, and integrateitself into the game by registering your classes in the appropriate location.
+During startup, Forge will call your mod several times to add new blocks, items, read configuration files, and integrate itself into the game by registering your classes in the appropriate location.

 - PreInitialization - Run before anything else.
 Read your config, create blocks, items, etc, and register them within the GameRegistry.

 - Initialization - Do your mod setup.
-Build whatever data structures you care about.
-Register recipes.
+Build whatever data structures you care about, and register recipes.

 - PostInitialization - Handle interaction with other mods.

 PreInitialization is performed for all the mods you installed, followed by Initialization for all mods, followed by PostInitialization for all mods.
 Initializing the mods in `init()` is particularly useful when there might be interactions between multiple mods

-### Registry Handler
+## Registry Handler
 Registration is the process of taking the objects of a mod (items, blocks, entities, sounds, etc.) and making them known to the game.
 Registering things is important, as without registration the game will simply not know about these objects in a mod and will exhibit great amounts of unexplainable behavior (and probably crash).
 The registry process happens in `preInit()`.

 More details can be found on the [Forge Documentation](https://mcforge.readthedocs.io/en/1.12.x/concepts/registries/)

-### Items
+## Items
 Basic items that do not need and special functionality or attributes do not need a custom class.
 It’s also recommended to create your mod’s general item class since you can put all your custom items and blocks into a dedicated tab in creative mode.

-#### Common issue:
+### Common issue:
 You implemented the recipes but nothing shows up when you’re in the game.
 It’s possible that you did not specify the state of the blocks you're using (this mostly happens with stone, dirt, or colored wool as those blocks have different states).
 Simply add `"data": 0` to the end of the block id to and it should fix the issue. `"item": "minecraft:stone", "data": 0`

-### Blocks
+## Blocks
 For simple blocks (think of cobblestone, dirt, grass, wood, etc.) which do not need any special functionality or attributes, a custom class is not necessary.
 It’s also recommended to create a general block class for your mod for reasons mentioned above.

 If you want more functionality (such as interactions with players) then a custom class is required.
 The `Block` class has many methods that you can implement to your custom block class.

+One thing to note about blocks is the boundary boxes(hitbox). if one wants to create a block that has a smaller bounding box than a regular full block such as half slabs, then in the block class one would have to declare a new object called `AxisAlignedBB` and override the `getBoundingBox()` method to return the `AxisAlignedBB` field you just declared.

-#### ItemBlock
+### ItemBlock
 `ItemBlock` is a subclass of `Item` and has a field `block` that holds a reference to the block it presents.

 A block with `Block` class but not `ItemBlock` class will be impossible to hold in inventory. (like `minecraft:water` exists as a block but can’t hold in an inventory)

 A more detailed document can be found [here](https://mcforge.readthedocs.io/en/1.12.x/blocks/blocks/).

-### Entity
+## Entity
 Entities are one of the most interesting concept in minecraft, and it's so broad, that this doc can't fit every single bit of info into it.
 So instead, I picked out some of the most important concepts in this class.

 `motionX`, `motionY`, `motionZ` - these three fields determines the motion/speed towards the corresponding axis.
 This is very useful for making vehicles such as cars or airplanes.